 For example, every summer, we host regional company picnics; our highly competitive firmwide Halloween costume contest brings out the creativity in our teams; and our annual golf tournament provides an opportunity to connect with colleagues throughout the state.

-With most of our employees working remotely during the COVID pandemic, we have adapted our activities to a virtual world.
+To better connect across offices, we adapted our activities to a virtual world.
 These have included virtual talent shows, where our team members show off their skills; social interest groups on Teams, where we connect over a shared love of Harry Potter or gardening; and through Employee Engagement Groups, where we come together to discuss important diversity, equity & inclusion challenges.

 Mark Thomas is committed to creating a diverse and inclusive environment that provides equitable opportunities for all our team members to learn, grow, and advance in their career.